12th IMF Statistical Forum: Measuring the Implications of AI on the Economy

 Introduction to the Forum

-Bert Kroese, Chief Statistician, Data Officer, and Director of the Statistics Department, IMF
+Bert Kroese, Chief Statistician and Data Officer, and Director (Statistics Department, IMF)

 How are organizations adopting AI and what kind of dangers and opportunities AI represents?
 AI is a reality which will reshape the operational, strategic, and ethical landscapes of businesses across various sectors, what would be the right balance of risks and rewards of adopting AI in organizations?

-Keynote Speech: Susan Carleton Athey, Professor, Stanford University, Graduate School of Business
+Susan Athey, Professor, Stanford University, Graduate School of Business, Opportunities and Challenges for AI Adoption

 Bo Li, Deputy Managing Director, IMF